suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 # Restrict Upvote and Downvote

-Let's add tracking of who performed up and down voting.
+Let's add tracking of who performed up and downvoting.
 This will allow us to only allow a user to record a single vote.

-First we will add a model for `RestaurantVote` which will now create a real database entity for the _resource_ we made earlier.
+First, we will add a model for `RestaurantVote` which will now create a real database entity for the _resource_ we made earlier.

 ```csharp